Leapo/Rock64-BashGPIO/README.md

 # Rock64-BashUtilities
-A collection of Bash libraries, utilities, and code examples for the Rock64 single-board computer
+A collection of Bash libraries, utilities, and scripts for the Rock64 single-board computer

 ## Bash Libraries and Scripts
 **rock64-gpiolib.sh**<br>